 "Having close biological relatives with heart disease can increase your risk of developing this disease.
 Family health history offers important information to help you and your family members understand health risks and prevent disease.

 The oral LD50 of spironolactone is greater than 1000 mg/kg in mice, rats, and rabbits.
 The oral LD50 of hydrochlorothiazide is greater than 10 g/kg in both mice and rats.

 Acute overdosage of spironolactone may be manifested by drowsiness, mental confusion, maculopapular or erythematous rash, nausea, vomiting, dizziness, or diarrhea.
-Rarely, instances of hyponatremia, hyperkalemia (less commonly seen with Aldactazide (spironolactone and hydrochlorothiazide) because the hydrochlorothiazide component tends to produce hypokalemia), or hepatic coma may occur in patients with severe liver disease, but these are unlikely due to acute overdosage.
+Rarely, instances of hyponatremia, hyperkalemia (less commonly seen with ALDACTAZIDE because the hydrochlorothiazide component tends to produce hypokalemia), or hepatic coma may occur in patients with severe liver disease, but these are unlikely due to acute overdosage.

 Patients who have renal impairment may develop spironolactone-induced hyperkalemia.
-In such cases, Aldactazide (spironolactone and hydrochlorothiazide) should be discontinued immediately.
+In such cases, ALDACTAZIDE should be discontinued immediately.
 With severe hyperkalemia, the clinical situation dictates the procedures to be employed.
-These include the intravenous administration of calcium chloride solution, sodium bicarbonate solution and/or the oral or parenteral administration of glucose with a rapid-acting insulin preparation.
+These include the intravenous administration of calcium chloride solution, sodium bicarbonate solution, and/or the oral or parenteral administration of glucose with a rapid-acting insulin preparation.
 These are temporary measures to be repeated as required.
 Cationic exchange resins such as sodium polystyrene sulfonate may be orally or rectally administered.
 Persistent hyperkalemia may require dialysis.